 We see Bleez in hiding and watching the fight from far away.
 Bleez says that she will avenge Rankorr.
 Bleez flies to the Red Lantern’s home base.
 Atrocitus asks what happened.
 Bleez reports that Lobo killed Rankorr.
 Atrocious says that the Red Lanterns do not yield.
 That they have waited in the shadows while the Rage Mother perfected their new power rings.
 However, now the Red Lantern Corps shall have revenge.
 That they will take Lobo’s head.
 End of issue.

 The Good: Lobo #10 was a decidedly average read.
 Having said that, there were certainly some positive aspects to this issue.
 To be sure, Lobo #10 delivered a ton of action.
 This issue kicks off with a massive bloody brawl and ends with a bloody fight.
 Readers who dig plenty of fighting will be pleased with the fact that 75% of this issue is spent on fight scenes.
 Lobo #10 is all about the fight.
-I may have criticism with this issue, but I cannot deny that Lobo #10 is anything but dull and boring.
-The fighting is nasty and the fight scenes succeed in getting Lobo over with the reader as a serious bad ass who will claw, scratch and bite his way through a fight.
+I may have criticisms of this issue, but I cannot deny that Lobo #10 is anything but dull and boring.
+The fighting is nasty and the fight scenes succeed in getting Lobo over with the reader as a serious badass who will claw, scratch, and bite his way through a fight.
 The reader is left with no doubt that Lobo will do absolutely anything, dirty or sneaky, in order to win a fight.

 Bunn and Barbieri did an excellent job making Lobo #10 new reader friendly.
 I had not read a single issue of Lobo prior to this issue.
-And at no point did I every feel lost or confused.
-I was impressed how the writers were able to give enough backstory in this issue to get me up to speed without every breaking the flow of the story or boring readers who have been reading since the first issue.
-A good example of effective backstory is how Bunn and Barbieri delivers a concise and effective explanation of the Indigo Lanterns in just one page.
+And at no point did I ever feel lost or confused.
+I was impressed by how the writers were able to give enough backstory in this issue to get me up to speed without ever breaking the flow of the story or boring readers who have been reading since the first issue.
+A good example of an effective backstory is how Bunn and Barbieri deliver a concise and effective explanation of the Indigo Lanterns in just one page.
 And delivered it during a fight scene.
 Well done.

 The Bad: Lobo #10 is a somewhat dumb issue.
 There is no real substance to this story.
 This issue lacked any depth or texture.
 This was a superficial story that gave little for the reader to chew on and digest.
 There was not much that engaged the reader’s mind in the least bit.